willbuck/AngularProjectPostmortem/reveal-slides/slides/project-difficulties.md

-##  Project Delivery
+## The Journey to Delivery

-How to deliver as a team w/ Angular
+Things we encountered as a team that helped us towards

+### shipping

 ![Teamwork](img/teamwork.jpeg)

 note:
-    - This is your section header slide Zach
+    - The Journey